-A key consideration for efficient direct consumption of usdz files is that, given an archive already held in heap storage (possibly arriving over a network) or as a single file on disk, we be able to use the most direct API's available in USD for accessing the data contained within the archive, without extracting files to disk, or allocating more heap storage.
-If we allowed either compression or encryption in usdz archives, we would need to violate one or both of the preconditions that allow, for example, the usda and usdc formats to access their data via direct memory access (typically via mmap).
+A key consideration for efficient direct consumption of usdz files is that, given a package already held in heap storage (possibly arriving over a network) or as a single file on disk, we be able to use the most direct API's available in USD for accessing the data contained within the package, without extracting files to disk, or allocating more heap storage.
+If we allowed either compression or encryption in usdz packages, we would need to violate one or both of the preconditions that allow, for example, the usda and usdc formats to access their data via direct memory access (typically via mmap).

 We do not believe the lack of zip compression will be a serious concern for data size.
 Most image formats themselves allow internal compression schemes, and the usdc format is quite compact, particularly as you collect more data into a single file; although we do not yet have an end-user tool for doing so, USD now contains all of the core features we require to aggregate an arbitrary composition's worth of usd files into a single file, without removing any composition features from the scene.